simonhamp/dotme/content/collections/pages/home.md

 </script>

 <p>
-  	London / Las Palmas-based software engineer.
+  	London / Las Palmas based software engineer.
 Focus on web apps and APIs.
-    Head of Software Engineering at <a href="https://www.elvie.com" target="_blank" class="text-blue">Elvie</a>.
+    Previously Head of Software Engineering at <a href="https://www.elvie.com" target="_blank" class="text-blue">Elvie</a>.
 </p>

 <p>
-    I like to write clean, performant code.
-I also like to write & speak about writing code.
+    I like to write clean, performant code that helps your business excel.
+I also enjoy leading high-performing engineering teams.
 </p>

 <p>